 I see it in individuals, taking the easy path from their errors, covering up, cleaning up, no matter if blood is shed in the process, or if blood is never atoned, simply so that their suffering is lessened, their own reputation unsullied.

 No one ever said it's easy.
-God said suffer the children to come unto me, but that was so that they would not suffer, the word bearing more than one meaning, as so many words may.
+The Bible said Suffer the children to come unto me, but that was so that they would not suffer, the word bearing more than one meaning, as so many words may.
 Let the suffering that is hardship be for those that have passed out of childhood, into choice and sin, to bear that suffering so that the innocent can be born, undefiled, to grow up in a nation that remains free, as well, by their sacrifice.

 There are layers and layers of truth interwoven with the dirt.

-I got it for the obituary, but put the rest of it away, refusing to live in that world.
+I save it to light the evenings fireplace, refusing to live in that world.
 If I wanted to go through life with blinders and a feedbag I'd have signed on to be Festus's Mule, not Marshall Dillon.
-But I am happy to at least have paper to light the fire, as the night's cold may still surprise.
+But I am happy to at least have a paper to light the fire, as the night's cold may still surprise.

 A man, who has lived his entire life in service to his country, happily planning on retirement in 10 years, time for fishing and grandchildren, gets a diagnosis that changes everything.
 Instead of dreaming dreams of steelhead and Harleys, he spent his last days awake at night, breathing in the clean scent of his linens changed by the hands of the woman he trusts, and breathing out the dark and inscrutable thinking of his own body's betrayal.
 He was just 56 years old.

 As Spring comes to the Midwest, back in the mountains of my family's home out West, the snow can still fly in the dark.
 For on late night skies, come sly winds that compress the earlier snows into a breakable crust that will sustain the weight of a skier or a snowboarder, and then suddenly, will not.